 What are snake bites?

-Different species of venomous snakes carry different types of venom.
-In general, the major categories of venom are:
+Different species carry different types of venom.
+The major categories include:

-- Cytotoxins: Cause swelling and tissue damage in the area of the bite.
+- Cytotoxins: Cause swelling and tissue damage wherever you’ve been bitten.

 - Anti-clotting agents: Prevent the blood from clotting.